Go to page content

 Date: November 17, 2023

 Yes, some menu items contain odour-causing compounds that your body absorbs and eventually discharges when you exhale.
 Unfortunately, most of them are dependable sources of comfort – exactly what you’d want to eat on a nerve-racking date.
 But, alas, fate has other plans.
-Want to know how to prevent bad breath when dining out and avoid repelling your S.O.?
+Want to know how to prevent bad breath when dining out and avoid repelling your love interest?
 Save this list of ingredients and menu items you should watch out for.

 1. Garlic